graphcommerce-org/graphcommerce/.changeset/grumpy-spies-sniff.md

 '@graphcommerce/next-config': patch
 ---

-All automatically generated interceptor files are now read-only in vscode to prevent accedental changes.
+All automatically generated interceptor files are now read-only in vscode to prevent accidental changes.